colinmollenhour/Cm_Cache_Backend_Redis/README.md

  - Tagging is fully supported, implemented using the Redis "set" and "hash" datatypes for efficient tag management.
  - Key expiry is handled automatically by Redis, and the cache is safe to use with the "allkeys-lru" maxmemory-policy config option.
  - Supports unix socket connection for even better performance on a single machine.
- - Supports configurable zlib compression for memory savings.
-Can change configuration without flushing cache.
+ - Supports configurable compression for memory savings.
+Can choose between gzip, lzf and snappy and can change configuration without flushing cache.
  - Unit tested!

 ## INSTALLATION (Magento)